nunit/docs/docs/articles/nunit/release-notes/framework.md

 * [1346](https://github.com/nunit/nunit/issues/1346) NullReferenceException when [TestFixtureSource] refers to data in a generic class.
 * [1473](https://github.com/nunit/nunit/issues/1473) Allow Is.Ordered to Compare Null Values
 * [1899](https://github.com/nunit/nunit/issues/1899) Constraint Throws.Exception does not catch exception with async lambdas
-* [1905](https://github.com/nunit/nunit/issues/1905) SetupFixture without namespace will make assembly-level Parallelable attribute useless
+* [1905](https://github.com/nunit/nunit/issues/1905) SetupFixture without namespace will make assembly-level Parallelizable attribute useless
 * [2091](https://github.com/nunit/nunit/issues/2091) When a native exception of corrupted state is thrown, nunit test thread crashes and the nunit-console process hangs
 * [2102](https://github.com/nunit/nunit/issues/2102) NUnitLite incorrectly reports Win 10 OS name
 * [2271](https://github.com/nunit/nunit/issues/2271) When CollectionAssert.AreEqual do compare each element, it will ignore the IEquatable of the element too